Anuradha-Agrawal-07/cnn-vs-resnet-muffin-chihuahua/README.md

 - Data augmentation
 - Try ResNet34 / EfficientNet
 - Export to ONNX/TorchScript
 - Build a small web demo

+## 📬 Contact

+If you have ideas, suggestions, or want to collaborate, feel free to open an issue or reach out.